This is the multi-page printable view of this section. Click here to print.

 • Write logs to CloudWatch

-• Read from input S3 bucket
+• Read from the input S3 bucket

 • Write to output S3 bucket